OpenSILEX/phis-docs-community/docs/experimental-organization.md

 From **Home / Experiments**, one can click on the eye icon on the right to see the newly created experiment information sheet.

-The <span class="btn btn-warning">Add document</span> button at the top of the experiment sheet remains orange until a first document has been added, e.g. an experimental design.
+The <span class="btn btn-warning">Add document</span> button at the top of the experiment information sheet remains orange until a first document has been added, e.g. an experimental design.
 See the [Documents](../experimental-organization/#documents) section below for further information on documents.

 Once created, the experiment specifics can be modified with the <span class="btn btn-primary">Update</span> button.